schwartzlab-methods/NEST-interactive/README.md

 1. If VSCode is installed, adding the "Live Server" extension from Ritwick Dey makes spinning up a server easy.
 Access the server hosted at http://127.0.0.1:5500/HTML%20file/NEST-vis.html
 2. Otherwise
-   - run `python -m http.server 80` from the root directory
+   - Run `python -m http.server 80` from the root directory
-   - open http://localhost and navigate to "HTML file" then "NEST-vis.html"
+   - Open http://localhost and navigate to "HTML file" then "NEST-vis.html"
    - Server should be hosted at http://localhost/HTML%20file/NEST-vis.html

 ### Backend: